comoglu/Hyposat/README.md

 or you can use the cmake CLI...
 We recommend to build in a separate build directory to keep the code clean

-## Example of building with ninja generator in directory hyposat-build:
+## Example of building with default generator in directory hyposat-build:

 mkdir hyposat-build
 cd hyposat-build/